BTE-Trusted-Entity/sporran-extension/docs/internal.md

 3. Click on the workflow of the wished commit.
 4. Download the artifact.

-Before updating it to the release site, please prepend a _"TEST-"_ to the zip file's name.
+Before updating it to the release page, please prepend a _"TEST-"_ to the zip file's name.
 If you got the extension from the GitHub workflow, it would be nice to replace the commit hash with the Sporran version on the zip's name.

 To upload: